South Port Beach boardwalk at sunset Port Noarlunga South Australia

 Two companies offer travel between Adelaide and the other capital cities.

-• Greyhound offer a national bus network
+• Greyhound offers a national bus network

 • Firefly offer routes between Adelaide, Sydney and Melbourne